Why do conservative evangelicals walk in lockstep with business interests? And what does this tell us about religion and capitalism in modern America?

 Thus, the cross-fertilization of business and conservative evangelicalism helped transform modern Protestantism and prepare the way for consumer capitalism.
 An individualistic, consumer-oriented “orthodoxy” displaced traditional communal creeds; new non-profit corporations undermined denominational authority.

-At a time when Protestants across the theological spectrum doubted the moral legitimacy of consumer capitalism, this modern form of “old time religion” helped naturalize modern economic ideas.
-Indeed, the corporate evangelical framework developed a century ago continues to shape the belief and practice of conservative evangelicals today and to facilitate their engagement with the modern world.
+At a time when Protestants across the theological spectrum doubted the moral legitimacy of capitalism, this “old time religion” helped naturalize modern economic ideas.
+Indeed, the framework they developed a century ago shapes the belief and practice of conservative evangelicals today and facilitates their engagement with the modern world.

 Guaranteed Pure is published by the University of North Carolina Press.
 View a list of reviews.